Understanding Neurodiversity

 Since many people cannot see your struggles, they may accuse you of being overly sensitive, dramatic, dishonest, lazy, rude, difficult or completely deny that you are being extra challenged.
 This adds additional stress to your life and can lead you to feel invalidated and become depressed.

-Only in the last decade have doctors and psychologists realized that a much more significant percentage of the population is neurodivergent than previously thought and that many neurodivergent people commonly have above-average IQs, unique talents, and special abilities.
-Many people in the baby boomer, Gen X, and millennial generations did not receive any screening for neurodiversity when they were growing up since they could speak and showed signs of a high IQ.
-To this day, many people still do not understand that Autism and ADHD describe the experiences of many people who play important roles in society.
+To this day, many people still do not understand that autism and ADHD describe the experiences of many people who play essential roles in society.
 Movies like “Rain Man” have left a lasting impression on people.
 They do not yet understand that most neurodivergent people are good at masking their traits and have been doing so their entire lives.

 What Does It Mean to Be Neurodivergent?